Microsoft confirms $499 Xbox Series X arrives November 10, pre-orders begin September 22 – TechCrunch

 The flagship Xbox Series X is arriving on November 10, and will carry a retail price tag of $499, Microsoft confirmed on Wednesday.
 The console will also be available for pre-orders beginning on September 22.
 Alongside the Xbox Series X console, Microsoft is also going to be selling a less powerful, but still next-gen, Xbox Series S console, which will have a $299 price tag, and also release on November 10 with pre-orders on September 22.

 Earlier this week, the official teaser image and trailer for the Xbox Series S leaked, along with pricing information.
-Microsoft subsequently confirmed those details and released a launch trailer for the less powerful, and very compact console, but we didn’t know for sure whether the Xbox Series X would share the same launch day until today’s confirmation.
+Microsoft subsequently confirmed those details and released a launch trailer for the less powerful, and very compact, console, but we didn’t know for sure whether the Xbox Series X would share the same launch day until today’s confirmation.
 Also, the $499 price tag of the more premium hardware was revealed for the first time today.

 The Xbox Series X will also be available through Microsoft’s Xbox All Access subscription, at a price of $34.99 per month, over a two-year period.
-The Series S will also be available on an instalment payment basis, at $24.99 per month per the same 24-month span.
+The Series S will also be available on an installment payment basis, at $24.99 per month per the same 24-month span.
 Those subscriptions also include Xbox Game Pass Ultimate, providing access to Microsoft’s library of subscription games during the term of your hardware payments.